realkarimsaleh/CredEncrypt-Utility/README.md

 ## GUI Mode

-Double-clicking the script (or running it with no arguments) opens the PandaTools-styled GUI.
+Double-clicking the script (or running it with no arguments) opens the GUI.
 No parameters are required.

 ### Encrypt tab